taocpp/config/doc/Member-Extensions.md

 ## schema

 The `schema` member extension tells the config library which [schema file](Writing-Schema-Files.cfg) the config must adhere to.
-After reading the config file(s), the schema is read, and the config is checked against it.
+After reading the config file(s), the schema is read, and the config, more precisely: the config (sub-)object of which the schema was set, is checked against it.

 #### Example taoCONFIG Input File